AbhijayUpadhyay/videogame-sales-analysis/README.md

 ```
 jupyter notebook
 ```
 This will open Jupyter in your web browser.
-Open the main.ipynb file, and you can start running the notebook interactively.
+Open the main.ipynb file, and you can start running the notebook.

 #### Step 5: Run the Notebook